arnodinho/festiwax/wp-content/plugins/wp-blog-and-widgets/readme.txt

 = 2.0 (23, Oct 2020) =
 * [*] Update - Regular plugin maintenance.
 Updated readme file.
 * [+] New - Click to copy the shortcode from the getting started page.
-* [*] Added - Added our other Popular Plugins under blog and widget --> Install Popular Plugins From WPOS.
+* [*] Added - Added our other Popular Plugins under blog and widget --> Install Popular Plugins From Us.
 This will help you to save your time during creating a website.

 = 1.9 (28, August 2020) =
 * [+] New - Added Gutenberg block support.
 Now use plugin easily with Gutenberg!